Wondering how to do Christmas on a budget?

 I don’t know about you, but this time of year always gives me The Panic.

 We had a fabulous long summer, but we blew the budget.
 Three weeks in California with a teenager makes for a very sorry looking bank balance come the autumn.
 Added to which, this is the time of year I renew my car and home insurance, pay my corporation tax and VAT.
-Oh, and I’m moving to a new house.
+Oh, and I’m moving house.

 Excuse me while I sit in the corner and have a little cry.

-Ways to Raise Extra Cash at Christmas
+How to Make Extra Cash at Christmas

 Every year, I look at ways to raise extra funds to put into my Christmas budget.
 There are a few ways I’ve tried:

 - In November do a good declutter and put aside things you might be able to sell.
 I’ve gone through both of our wardrobes, clearing out unwanted clothes or things that Flea has grown out of.
 Fellow Mums of teens will not be surprised to learn this pile also includes plenty of barely worn, expensive items that Flea has decided are TOO UNCOOL to consider wearing.
 I list clothes on Depop or eBay, and typically can sell on branded gear for a reasonable amount.
 I sometimes put things aside and try to sell at the right time – you’ll make more selling winter coats in October than swimsuits – save those for May!

 - Second, download apps like Music Magpie and Ziffit.
 You can scan books, CDs and video games using your mobile phone.
 Each site will offer you a price for used books etc. My top tip is to check the price for each item you scan on BOTH apps, because the price won’t always be the same.
 As you go, sort your items into two piles, based on who offers you the best price.
 I raised £100 by selling two boxes of CDs, books and DVDs this year.